Ataxia–telangiectasia: Feeding, swallowing, and nutrition

-Feeding and swallowing can become difficult for people with A–T as they get older.
+Feeding and swallowing can become difficult for people with A–T as they age.

 Involuntary movements may make feeding difficult or messy and may excessively prolong mealtimes.
 It may be easier to finger feed than use utensils (e.g., spoon or fork).
 For liquids, it is often easier to drink from a closed container with a straw than from an open cup.
-Caregivers may need to provide foods or liquids so that self-feeding is possible, or they may need to feed the person with A–T. In general, meals should be completed within approximately 30 minutes.
+Caregivers may need to provide foods or liquids so that self-feeding can occur, or they may need to hand-feed the person with A–T. In general, meals should be completed within approximately 30 minutes.
 Longer meals may be stressful, interfere with other daily activities, and limit the intake of necessary liquids and nutrients.

 If swallowing problems (dysphagia) occur, they typically present during the second decade of life.
-Dysphagia is common because of the neurological changes that interfere with coordination of mouth and pharynx (throat) movements that are needed for safe and efficient swallowing.
-Coordination problems involving the mouth may make chewing difficult and increase the duration of meals.
+Difficulty swallowing is common because of the neurological changes that interfere with the coordination of mouth and pharynx (throat) movements that are needed for safe and efficient swallowing.
+Coordination problems involving the mouth may make chewing difficult and increase the meal duration.
 Problems involving the pharynx may cause liquid, food, and saliva to be inhaled into the airway (aspiration).
 People with dysphagia may not cough when they aspirate (silent aspiration).
-Swallowing problems and especially swallowing problems with silent aspiration may cause lung problems due to inability to cough and clear food and liquids from the airway.
+Swallowing problems, especially difficulties with silent aspiration, can lead to lung diseases due to the inability to cough and clear food and liquids from the airway.